openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    division (see :ref:`Division`), or integer remainder (see :ref:`Remainder`) operators throw *ArithmeticError*.
--  If the boxing conversion (see :ref:`Boxing Conversions`) occurs, then the assignment to an array element of a reference type (see :ref:`Array Literal`), method call expression (see :ref:`Method Call Expression`), or prefix/postfix increment/decrement (see :ref:`Unary Expressions`) operators throw *OutOfMemoryError*.
+-  If the boxing conversion (see :ref:`Boxing Conversions`) occurs, then an assignment to an array element of a reference type (see :ref:`Array Literal`), method call expression (see :ref:`Method Call Expression`), or prefix/postfix increment/decrement (see :ref:`Unary Expressions`) operators throw *OutOfMemoryError*.
--  If the type of an array element is incompatible with the value that is being assigned, then the assignments to an array element of a reference type (see :ref:`Array Literal`) throw *ArrayStoreError*.
+-  If the type of an array element is incompatible with the value that is being assigned, then an assignment to an array element of a reference type (see :ref:`Array Literal`) throws *ArrayStoreError*.

 .. index::
    predefined operator